cdlugos03/ENGT481/README.md

  - Link to double pendulum paper where we found dynamic equations: https://www.researchgate.net/publication/348468205_Modeling_and_Control_of_a_Double_Inverted_Pendulum_using_LQR_with_Parameter_Optimization_through_GA_and_PSO

-**Possible issues:**
- - Angles may not be spot on, causing inaccuracies.
- - Linear LQG may just not be powerful enough for the double pendulum.
-May need to switch to a non-linear control method.
- - bearing friction and air resistance are not included in the model.
-These may need to be modeled for accuracy.

 **Suggestions:**
  - Need a way to tune the angles more precisely.
 Maybe a program could be designed to help tune the second pendulum angle more easily and precisely?
  - PID corrections could help reduce/eliminate drifting in the rail position over time.
+ - bearing friction and air resistance are not included in the model.
+These may need to be modeled for the triple pendulum.